libretro/libretro-samples/graphics/software/rendering/README.md

 # rendering
-This sample demonstrates how to render graphics to the software framebuffer.
+This sample demonstrates how to render graphics to the software framebuffer using libretro API.

 ## Programming language
 C